timothee-bacri/Rstudio-docker/README.md

 ## IMPORTANT
 - Pick between the `amd64` and `arm64` images
-- To avoid resetting passwords on every container recreation, bind-mount `/etc/shadow`
+- To avoid resetting passwords on every container recreation, bind-mount `/etc` into a named volume
 - To connect to a GitHub repository easily, bind-mount your SSH keys to `~/.ssh/`
 - The default user passwords are "orchid" (without the quotation marks)